cjerzak/cjerzak/README.md

 ## Bio + CV
 *Visiting affiliation:* Visiting Assistant Professor in the Department of Government at the Harvard University.

-*Consulting role:* Institute for Health Metrics & Evaluation (IHME), University of Washington
+*Consulting role:* Institute for Health Metrics & Evaluation (IHME), University of Washington.

 *Main affiliation:* Assistant Professor in the Department of Government at the University of Texas at Austin.